fslaborg/fslaborg.github.io/README.md

 The [packages site](https://fslab.org/packages.html) is used to aggregate fslab-endorsed data science packages in one place.

-The main goal of fslab is to streamline the datascience environment of F#.
+The main goal of fslab is to streamline the data science environment of F#.

-In a first step we want to collect and foster open source datascience packages and create a save haven for F# open source maintainers and developers
+In a first step we want to collect and foster open source data science packages and create a save haven for F# open source maintainers and developers.

 We want to encourage interaction between these libraries to move forward together, as well as prevent fslab from becoming just an address to dump a project url for easy promotion.
-Therefore, while we don't want to set up strict requirements - especially in this critical first phase of fslab - we kindly ask you to meet at least **one of the following requirements** are with your package:
+Therefore, while we don't want to set up strict requirements - especially in this critical first phase of fslab - we kindly ask you to meet at least **one of the following requirements** with your package:

 - 1. Additionally to the package documentation itself, **tutorials and guides** on how to get started with and interact with other fslab packages will be included at the time of joining the list.
 See the [next chapter](#add-a-tutorial-guide-or-blogpost) on how to do that.